lmintmate/blue-mood-vim/README.md

-# Blue Mood for Gvim
+# Blue Mood for Gvim and terminal vim

-This is a port of [emacs's Blue Mood theme](https://emacsthemes.com/themes/blue-mood-theme.html) for Gvim.
+This is a port of [emacs's Blue Mood theme](https://emacsthemes.com/themes/blue-mood-theme.html) for both Gvim and terminal vim.
-It is for the moment compatible only with it and not with the terminal version of Vim.
 Keep in mind that this port doesn't correspond 100% to the original emacs theme, due to the differences between vim's theming system and emacs's theming system.

+## Compatibility notice

+This colorscheme is more geared towards the gui, which means that terminal vim is supported only for vim versions 7.4.1799 and up, as from this version onwards, the option `set termguicolors` has been added, which allows for support of gui colors in terminals that have true color support.
+For more information on this topic, consult [this helpful section](https://github.com/mhinz/vim-galore#true-colors).

-## Installation & Activation
+## Installation

 Only manual for the moment.
-Place the theme file (blue-mood.vim) inside `~/.vim/colors`, creating it if it doesn't already exist.
+Place the theme file (blue-mood.vim) inside `~/.vim/colors`, creating the folder if it doesn't already exist.

+## Activation

+If you are on the gui, just set your colorscheme to blue-mood and you're good to go.
+If you are on the terminal, and provided that your version of vim is 7.4.1799 and above, first make sure your terminal emulator has true color support ([this gist](https://gist.github.com/XVilka/8346728) might be of help), and then put `set termguicolors` in your vimrc.
+Afterwards enable the colorscheme as normal.

 ### Credits